 A digitized logo is a graphic design converted into a digital file that machines can read and understand.
-Unlike a standard logo file such as JPEG or PNG, a digitized logo includes stitch data for embroidery machines or vector data for precise editing and scaling.
+Unlike a standard logo file, such as JPEG or PNG, a digitized logo includes stitch data for embroidery machines or vector data for precise editing and scaling.
 These files ensure your embroidery designs or custom embroidery patches are accurately replicated on fabric, maintaining every detail of your original artwork.

 Understanding how to digitize a logo for free offers numerous advantages, including: